RayLin1230/RCOS-Cilium/startprocess.md

 The document began with recommending me to use Linux or WSL.
 I have used Ubuntu before because of a previous RCOS project I've done.
 Ubuntu is Linux/WSL, so I'll use that to work on this project.
 The document also stated I should read the onboarding.md before continuing on.

+As instructed I opened the onboarding.md file and started reading it.
+As implied by the name of the file, the purpose of the file is to help newcomers like me to go through the onboarding process for the project.

+The document first introduces me to Cilium, Kubernetes, and Terraform.

+Kubernetes are a platform to automate the deployment and management of containerized applications.
+Containers are self-contained units that hold everything an app needs to run, ensuring consistent behavior across environments.